bradymiller/bradymiller.github.io/todo/index.md

 ### Scheduled items to do
 1. After 5.0.2 release, adjust flex docker to only set write permissions for the 1 file and directory (https://github.com/openemr/openemr-devops/pull/192)
+1. Whenever update or build the docker, check if need to increment the `git clone https://github.com/letsencrypt/letsencrypt` branch that is collected.

 ### OpenEMR Code Reviews
 * [Pull Requests](https://github.com/openemr/openemr/pulls)